 A few weeks later I flew another aircraft on its final flight: Victor XH648, belonging to 57 Squadron, had been donated to the Imperial War Museum at Duxford.
 This was the very aircraft in which I had exceeded the speed of sound over Paris a few years earlier.
 On Wednesday 2 June 1976, just a few days before work started on the new M11 motorway, I delivered XH648 to Duxford.
 The aircraft had to be delivered that week because once work had started on building the M11 the huge temporary embankment to be constructed on the runway undershoot would effectively knock 2,000 feet off the available length and render it unusable for Victors.
-My crew on this occasion comprised: co-pilot Group Captain David Parry-Evans, once again and three members of 57 Squadron, Wing Commander Alistair Sutherland, Flight Lieutenant Thompson and Flight Lieutenant Dave Head (Dave and I had been sergeant signallers together on Shackletons much earlier in our careers):
+My crew on this occasion comprised: Group Captain David Parry-Evans, in the right-hand seat, and three members of 57 Squadron, Wing Commander Alistair Sutherland, Flight Lieutenant Thompson and Flight Lieutenant Dave Head (Dave and I had been sergeant signallers together on Shackletons much earlier in our careers):

 Duxford is just about 30 nautical miles off the end of Marham's Runway 24.
 I took off on that runway, made one left hand orbit over Marham to increase speed, and then made a low level fly past over 57 Squadron HQ at 330 kts.
 Strictly speaking, Victors were limited to a maximum of 250 kts below 10,000 feet to conserve fatigue life but, since this was the final flight, that did not seem an adequate reason for restricting the speed.
 I didn't tell either the Station Commander or 57 Squadron Commander that I intended to disregard one of the Group Air Staff Orders, so the responsibility was mine alone.